Complete Guide To The ‘Toxin Tax’ For Diesel Cars

 If you own a diesel car which is over 10 years old, it may be worth waiting for details of the government’s scrappage scheme.

 If however you have a more recent model, now could be a good time to sell.
-The value of diesel cars has not yet dropped, but as 2017 progresses, and news of the ‘toxin tax’ spreads, this will certainly change.
+The value of diesel cars has not yet dropped, but as 2017 progresses and with new changes to car tax announced, and news of the ‘toxin tax’ spreads, this will certainly change.

 Need to understand more about your diesel car’s valuation?